Tencent-RTC/TRTC_ReactNative/SDK/README.md

 [简体中文](./README-zh_CN.md) | English

 # TRTC SDK （ReactNative）
 The SDK for React Native is packaged from the TRTC SDK for iOS and Android.
-It supports only audio calls currently, and is expected to enable video calls as well in the future.

 [API OverView-English](https://intl.cloud.tencent.com/document/product/647/43300)